lennyleadership/zhichang/content/docs/31 Tips/05_overcome_difficult_challenge.md

 series: null
 toc: true
 ---

+<a href = "https://careersidekick.com/challenges-overcome/" target="_blank" rel="noopener noreferrer">CareerSidekick | Answers to “What Challenges Have You Overcome?”</a>

 In a job interview, you’re likely to be asked, “What challenges or obstacles have you overcome?”